Position-Aware Self-Attention based Neural Sequence Labeling: Introduction

-Recently, Recurrent Neural Network (RNN) together with its variants, \eg long-short term memory (LSTM) or gated recurrent unit (GRU), have shown great success in modeling sequential data.
-Therefore, many researches have devoted to research on RNN based architectures for \textsf{SL}, such as BiLSTM-CNN~\cite{chiu2016named}, LSTM-CRF~\cite{Lample2016Neural}, LSTM-CNN-CRF~\cite{Ma2016End} and \etc Despite superior performance achieved, these models have limitations under the fact that RNNs recursively compose each word with its previous hidden state encoded with the entire history information, but the latent independent relations between each pair of words are not well managed.
-The sequential way to process the inputs only focuses on modeling the long-range \emph{successive} context dependencies, while neglecting the \emph{discrete} context patterns.
+Recently, Recurrent Neural Network (RNN) together with its variants, \eg long short-term memory (LSTM) or gated recurrent unit (GRU), have shown great success in modeling sequential data~\cite{yousfi2017contribution}.
+Therefore, many researches have devoted to research on RNN based architectures for \textsf{SL}, such as BiLSTM-CNN~\cite{chiu2016named}, LSTM-CRF~\cite{lee2018effective,kwon2019effective}, LSTM-CNN-CRF~\cite{Ma2016End} and \etc Despite superior performance achieved, these models have limitations under the fact that RNNs recursively compose each word with its previous hidden state encoded with the entire history information, but the latent independent relations between each pair of words are not well managed.
+The sequential way to process the inputs only focuses on modeling the long-range \emph{successive} context dependencies, while neglecting the \emph{discrete} context patterns\footnote{In the case study part of Section \ref{sec:exp}, we present multiple error cases to help explain and prove that the RNN models may cause insufficient modelling of discrete context dependency.}.

 Discrete context dependency plays a significant role in sequence labeling tasks.
 Generally, for a given word, its label not only depends on its own semantic information and neighbor contexts, but may also rely on the separate word information within the same sequences, which would significantly affect the accuracy of labeling.
 Without loss of generality, we take the part-of-speech (POS) tagging task as example, as shown in Figure~\ref{fig:motivation}, the part-of-speech tag of word ``Industries" in \emph{Sentence-1} primarily depends on word ``it", and thus should label with NNP, which refers to \emph{singular proper noun}.
 However, if such discrete context dependency is not well modeled, ``Industries" may tend to be labeled with \emph{plural proper noun} (NNPS) mistakenly, since a word ending with ``-s'' and more so ``-es'' is more likely labeled with NNPS.
 Similar to \emph{Sentence-2}, assigning the part-of-speech tag \emph{list item marker} (LS) to word ``B" should take account of word ``A" and ``C", where these three constitute a list.
 Therefore, it is essential to selectively choose the contexts that have strong impacts on the tag of the given word.